pdxiv/basset-lang/tests/atari_basic_test_programs.md

-# Classic BASIC Test Programs
+# Basset BASIC Test Programs

-Here is a set of Classic BASIC test programs compatible with Atari BASIC and Microsoft BASIC, with:
+Here is a set of BASIC test programs compatible with Atari BASIC and Microsoft BASIC, tested with Basset BASIC.

 * Suggested Filename
 * Code (ready to type or save)